When is the best time to visit Cabo (aka “Los Cabos”) in Mexico?

 Several resorts support sea turtle conservation projects.

 You can participate in a tour, led by a certified guide, where you help release the baby sea turtles to the sea.
-This is truly a heart-warming activity – families with children especially love it.
+This is truly a heart-warming activity, especially for families visiting Cabo with kids.

 4) Snorkeling and diving Cabo San Lucas in summer is awesome